bloa/magpie/CONFIG.md

 Magpie's default entry points (see [USAGE.md](/USAGE.md)) all use configuration files to quickly fine-tune execution.
 There are three main sections, detailed below.

-Note that when writing custom entry points, configuration files may be completely bypassed (see [`magpie/bin/shared.py`](magpie/bin/shared.py)).

 ## `[magpie]`